(Don’t have time to read the whole thing? Pin it to read later.)

 For a longer guide on using IFTTT for social media, read Social Media Examiner’s article, “How to Automate Your Social Media Marketing With IFTTT Applets.”

-Time Your Tweets
+Grow by Timing Your Tweets

 Rather than tweet whenever you think about it, time your tweets strategically to reach the most people possible.